 Dates, tickets & tips

-I don’t have dates yet for the 2024 Vienna COMIX.
-The previous event took place across the weekend of April 22nd and 23rd.
-Times were midday to 6pm on Saturday and 10am to 4pm on Sunday.
+Times last time out were midday to 6pm on Saturday and 10am to 4pm on Sunday.
 You bought your tickets on the door.

-In terms of gastronomy, an open-air area in front of the event hall has plenty of street food trucks: burgers, rice bowls, organic fries and Ottakringer beer, to name just some of the options I spotted on my visit.
+In terms of gastronomy, plenty of street food trucks grace the event: burgers, rice bowls, organic fries and Ottakringer beer, to name just some of the options I spotted on one visit.

-(For a similar positive vibe to COMIX and some matching content, consider the massive Vienna Comic Con event or the smaller Fantasy Con.)
+For a similar positive vibe to COMIX and some matching content, consider the massive Vienna Comic Con and AniNite events or the smaller Fantasy Con.

 How to get to Vienna COMIX